Coral UI

 Not Supported

-• Complex expressions - Some complex JavaScript expressions in JSX may not be fully parsed
+• Complex Expressions - Some complex JavaScript expressions in JSX may not be fully parsed or may be simplified.

-• Dynamic imports - Only static imports are tracked
+• Dynamic Imports - Only static imports are tracked.
+Dynamic imports (import()) are not resolved.

-• HOCs - Higher-order component patterns may not be fully captured
+• Higher-Order Components (HOCs) - HOC patterns may not be fully captured in the transformation.

 Best Results With